google/WebFundamentals/src/content/en/updates/2017/04/headless-chrome.md

 });
 ```

-Running this script doesn't do much, but you should see a instance of
+Running this script doesn't do much, but you should see an instance of
 Chrome fire up in the task manager that loaded `about:blank`.
 Remember, there
 won't be any browser UI.
 We're headless.